-Death rate and how it affects population.
-Definition: Death rate (or mortality rate) of a country refers to the rate at which people (both adult and children) die in a country.
+Death rate and how it affects the population.
+Definition: The death rate (or mortality rate) of a country refers to the rate at which people (both adults and children) die in a country.

-Generally, high death rate leads to population decrease or low population, while low death rate leads to increase in population.
+Generally, a high death rates leads to a population decrease or low population, while a low death rate leads to an increase in population.

 (1) Ratio of male to female: When there are more males than females, there will be a low